From the Dawn of Neutrino Astronomy to A New View of the Extreme Universe: Questions that can lead to transformational discoveries

 \subsection{What will we learn from probing the black hole environment with neutrinos?}

-The identification of the first cosmic-neutrino sources confirms that cosmic neutrinos originate in sites that are opaque to gamma rays.
-The gamma rays accompanying the neutrinos emerge from the source at energies below the Fermi threshold, at MeV energies, or below.
+We discussed in Section~\ref{subsec:gamma} that the gamma rays accompanying the diffuse cosmic neutrino flux emerge from their sources at energies below the Fermi-LAT threshold, at MeV energies, or below.
+The identification of the first cosmic-neutrino sources confirms indeed that cosmic neutrinos originate in sites that are opaque to gamma rays.

 The multiwavelength observations of the active galaxy NGC~1068 represent an interesting case study.
 The neutrino flux measured by IceCube is shown in~\cref{fig:ngcdatatheory} along with the gamma-ray data.
-Note that the MAGIC telescope's upper limits exclude the presence of the accompanying pionic gamma-ray flux by more than one order of magnitude in the TeV energy range; the source is indeed gamma-ray obscured.
+Note that the MAGIC telescope's upper limits exclude the presence of the accompanying pionic gamma-ray flux by more than one order of magnitude in the TeV energy range; the source is indeed gamma-ray obscured~\cite{Fang:2023vdg}.

-Dimensional analysis is sufficient to show that the observations point to the production of neutrinos in the obscured dense core surrounding the supermassive black holes at their center.
+Dimensional analysis is sufficient to show that the observations point to the production of neutrinos in the obscured dense core surrounding the supermassive black holes at their centers.
 A conceptual version of the neutrino source in~\cref{fig:Black-Hole_Diagram} shows the dense core of X-rays confined to a radius $\rm R$ that converts protons accelerated near the supermassive black hole into neutrinos.
 Astronomers refer to the gamma-ray-obscured core emitting X-rays as a ``corona."

 The opacity of the X-ray target to protons is